RakibFiha/dotfiles/readme.md

---- Using yabai as tiling window manager
+## tiling window manager (MacOS)

-Similar to chunkwm but more maintained
+--- Using `yabai` as tiling window manager.
+Similar to `chunkwm` but more maintained

-To install yabai, enable SIP without fs and debug
+To install `yabai`, enable SIP without fs and debug

 ```
 csrutil enable --without debug --without fs